News and About

 My detailed curriculum vitae is available for viewing as a PDF file.
 (Please note, I have removed some information from the files posted here for privacy concerns.
 If you would like a complete copy, please contact me.)

 Prospective Students: I am looking for ambitious and motivated graduate and undergraduate students.
 Research Assistantships (RAs) are available for competitive candidates.
 If you are a Vanderbilt student looking for an advisor, or if you are interested in applying to Vanderbilt for graduate studies in Electrical Engineering or Computer Science (EECS), please email me with your resume/CV (and your transcript if at Vanderbilt) if you are interested to do research in formal methods and theory (especially), verification and validation (V&V), hybrid systems, embedded systems / cyber-physical systems (CPS), the Internet of Things (IoT), software engineering, distributed systems, real-time systems, security/privacy, and related areas.
-I also need strong programmers at all levels, especially in Java, C/C++, and Matlab.
+I also need strong programmers at all levels, especially in Python, Rust, Java, C/C++, and Matlab.
 If you do not include your resume/CV (and transcript if at Vanderbilt), I will not respond.
 As I receive many such requests, I cannot reply to every email, but do my best to reply to competitive applicants.